dc-fukuoka/learn_mnist/README.md

-learn_mnist - neural network learning with MNIST data by python.
+learn_mnist - neural network learning with MNIST data by python. in progress.
 ===
 requirements: numpy